build-on-aws/content/posts/levelling-up-your-releases-a-deep-dive-into-blue-green-deployments/index.md

 ---
-title: "Levelling up your releases: a deep dive into blue/green deployments"
+title: "Levelling up Your Releases: Reduce Risk with  Blue/Green Deployments"
 description: Deploying to production is a critical step in the software deployment lifecycle.
 One approach to reduce risk is blue/green deployments.
 tags:
   - aws